What are the different Types of Software Testing?

 #46) White Box Testing

 It is also known as Glass box Testing.
 Internal software and code working should be known for performing this type of testing.
-Under this tests are based on the coverage of code statements, branches, paths, conditions etc.
+Under these tests are based on the coverage of code statements, branches, paths, conditions etc.

 The above-mentioned Software Testing Types are just a part of testing.
 However, there is still a list of more than 100+ types of testing, but all testing types are not used in all types of projects.
 So I have covered some common Types of Software Testing which are mostly used in the testing life cycle.

 Also, there are alternative definitions or processes used in different organizations, but the basic concept is the same everywhere.
 These testing types, processes, and their implementation methods keep changing as and when the project, requirements, and scope changes.